Paulina Van, PhD, RN, CNE

 Postdoctoral Presentation

 Dr. Paulina Van entered academia after spending over twenty years in various executive-level positions in acute care, home care, and public health.
-She has held faculty or administrative positions in the Schools of Nursing at Samuel Merritt University, the University of San Francisco, the University of California, San Francisco, and California State University, East Bay, teaching at the doctoral, masters, and baccalaureate levels.
+She has held faculty or administrative positions in the Schools of Nursing at Samuel Merritt University, the University of San Francisco, the University of California, San Francisco, and California State University, East Bay, teaching at the doctoral, master, and baccalaureate levels.
 In 2014 she retired as Professor and Chair of the Department of Nursing and Health Sciences at CSUEB and is currently working as a professor and researcher at Samuel Merritt University.

-Dr. Van has been recognized for her contributions to the education of nursing and the support of diverse students.
-She is featured in a permanent exhibit in the African American Museum and Library at Oakland, CA. Dr.Van was awarded Congressional Recognition for Outstanding Community Service by the United States Congress.
-In 2014, she was given a prestigious honor when inducted into the Inaugural Leadership Hall of Fame, Sigma Theta Tau International, Honor Society of Nursing, Alpha Eta Chapter (UCSF).
-In 2021, she was honored with the Excellence in Nursing Leadership Award for Education by Sigma, Nu Xi At Large Chapter (California State University East Bay, Holy Names University, Samuel Merritt University).
+Dr. Van has garnered recognition for her invaluable contributions to nursing education and unwavering support for diverse students.
+She is prominently featured in a permanent exhibit at the African American Museum and Library in Oakland, CA, acknowledging her remarkable achievements.
+Furthermore, her exceptional contributions were recognized by the United States Congress twice, as she was presented with the Congressional Recognition for Outstanding Community Service and Academic Leader.
+In 2014, Dr. Van was inducted into the esteemed inaugural Leadership Hall of Fame, Sigma Theta Tau International, Honor Society of Nursing, and Alpha Eta Chapter (UCSF).
+Moreover, in 2021, she was presented with the prestigious Excellence in Nursing Leadership Award for Education by Sigma, Nu Xi At Large Chapter, further solidifying her reputation as an exemplary nursing leader.